EmberMotion Privacy Policy

 Improve EmberMotion

-We analyse the de-identified information we collect — derived metrics, intake responses, usage patterns — to refine our movement screening algorithms and to make the app more accurate over time.
+We analyse the de-identified information we collect — derived metrics, intake responses, usage patterns — to refine our movement-analysis models and to make the app more accurate over time.
 We don't sell, license, or share this with anyone outside Ember Systems for this purpose.
 We don't train external AI models on it.

 Talk to you